enquo/pg_enquo/doc/installation.md

 ```

 If it says something like `cargo 1.61.0`, then you're ready to go.
+An older version number indicates you'll need to upgrade Rust, which is just a `rustup upgrade` (or via your package manager).
-If it reports "command not found" or similar, then visit [the Rust project installation instructions](https://www.rust-lang.org/learn/get-started) for the easiest way to get going.
+Alternately, if it reports "command not found" or similar, then visit [the Rust project installation instructions](https://www.rust-lang.org/learn/get-started) for the easiest way to get going.

 ## Ensure `rustfmt` is Available